Best wireless microphones in comparison - Wireless microphones review - Lavalier microphones

 ★★★★★☆

-1st place: Fulaim X5 (approx. 139$) - Our surprise
+1st place: Fulaim X5M - Our surprise

 The Fulaim X5 also has the classic two wireless microphones and a receiver plus case.
 Like the Hollyland, the case is rechargeable and convenient, as it is more or less a power bank.
 If you put the devices in the case, they charge directly and are easily stowed away.
 The difference to the C1 is that the devices sit better in the case and it also looks much more valuable.

 The microphones were connected super quickly and you can connect the receiver directly to a USB-C or Lightning device using a mini adapter, which is practical.
-However, the construction with the adapter seems a bit fragile, so you might want to get a cable adapter to prevent the receiver from breaking off if you do get to it.
+However, the construction with the adapter seems a little fragile, so you might want to get a cable adapter to prevent the receiver from breaking if you do get to it.

 As with the Røde Wireless, you can connect a lavalier microphone to the transmitter and also connect the receiver to a camera via a 3.5mm jack, for example, to record the sound there.
 There is also an internal memory.
 The Fulaim therefore combines the fast connection of the C1 and the flexible connections of the Wireless ME.
 The Fulaim also has two transmitters.